High-Performance Wavelength Division Multiplexers Enabled by Co-Optimized Inverse Design: Introduction

 Recent advancements in simulation capacity, specifically GPU-accelerated large-scale FDTD (Finite Difference Time Domain) solvers, have opened the door for the next generation of photonic devices.
 In free space optics, the design of large-area metasurfaces was previously bottlenecked by simulation volume and computation time.
 Creative solutions for simulating wide-area metasurfaces \cite{capassolargeareaMS, fanvuckoviclargeareaMS} and GPU-optimized FDTD solvers \cite{fanlargeareaMS, luvuckovicfdtdgpu} have enabled significant progress in free-space optics, which greatly benefits from these larger metasurfaces.
 In this work, we demonstrate the benefit this recently expanded simulation capacity can have on integrated photonics: multifunctional optimization.
-Our wavelength de-multiplexer is an example of the highly performing devices that can result from adding a component with some existing functionality to the large simulation region.
-The inclusion of other photonic components as a part of the inverse design process and optimizing with respect to this existing functionality helps to enable the next generation of photonic devices.
+Our wavelength de-multiplexers are examples of the highly performing devices that can result from adding a component with some existing functionality to the large simulation region.

 Distributed Bragg waveguide gratings form a one-dimension photonic band gap through periodic perturbations of the refractive index.
 This band gap makes Bragg gratings excellent candidates for wavelength selective filtering, with near unity transmission of the very narrow pass band (can be as small as 0.5 nm \cite{Bragg0p5nm}).
-Bragg filters have yet to be fully explored in WDM systems due to the undesirable, also near unity, reflection of the wavelengths in the rejected band.
-Here, we introduce a new approach to the inverse design of WDMs with ultra-low crosstalk through co-optimization with Bragg filters.
-By initializing the design region with the Bragg filters at the WDM output, the reflection from the Bragg gratings is included in the loss function used for optimization and we achieve narrowband WDM performance by using inverse design to efficiently couple to the Bragg modes.
-This co-design principle is illustrated in Figure \ref{fig:fig1a_conceptualoverview} and \ref{fig:fig1_devoverview}a.
+Bragg filters have limited performance capacity in WDM systems to date due to the undesirable, near unity, reflection of the wavelengths in the rejected band.
+Photonic crystals have been shown to improve the crosstalk of inverse design WDMs when added after optimization is complete \cite{WDMPhC}.
+In this case, the photonic crystal filters are not included as part of the inverse design process and therefore there is an insertion loss penalty when they are added to the output ports.
+Moreover, the reflection from the filters that gets re-injected into WDM is neglected, limiting the crosstalk suppression to be -20 dB \cite{WDMPhC}.